blockchaingate/fabcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Bitcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Fabcoin Network Protocol consensus changes.
+The following applies to code changes to the Fabcoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Fabcoin Network Protocol consensus changes.